lebkset/udacity-capstone-project/README.md

 # Overview
-I had based on project 4 for : develop and deploy serverless app create, get and update information
+I had based on project 4 : develop and deploy serverless app create, get and update information

 # Run local on browser
 cd to /client folder